 Step 4: Create your timeline.

-Now that you've got your foundation in place, you'll want to create a timeline and plan how you'll assess student understanding.
+Now that you’ve established your foundation, you’ll want to create a timeline and plan how you’ll assess student understanding.

-When I consider how long a novel study should take, I think about the amount of time I'll be able to devote to the book each day and any scheduling concerns (like extended breaks).
+When I consider how long a novel study should take, I consider the time I’ll be able to devote to the book each day and any scheduling concerns (like extended breaks).

-As a personal preference, I try to break the novel evenly into weeks to begin on a Monday and end on a Friday.
+As a personal preference, I try to break the novel evenly into weeks beginning on a Monday and ending on a Friday.
 While we may have pre-reading activities or post-reading activities that fall outside that window, I find that planning using a weekly calendar makes things easier to manage.

 I've included a planning table in the free Novel Study Roadmap to help you as you begin planning.